 - The computer-based testing system is very well-designed.
-You will be able to skip questions, mark questions as doubtful, return to questions, change your answer within the Exam time, etc.
+You will be able to skip questions, mark questions as doubtful, return to questions, highlight text in the body of the question, cross out answers you know are wrong, and change your answer within the Exam time, etc.

 - You will not be able to take ANYTHING into the Exam.
 Not even your MPEP.
 Not even your own scratch paper.
-(They'll give you scratch paper, which they collect at the end of the Exam.
+(They'll give you scratch paper, which they collect during breaks and at the end of the Exam.
 You'll have access to an electronic MPEP, and any other documents that they are testing.)
-[If you’re taking the paper-based Exam, the Patent Office will give you a clean hardcopy of the MPEP and other documents they are testing you can use during your Exam.]

 1. Requirements to sit for the Exam:

-Generally, almost any degree in engineering or the hard sciences (biology, physics, chemistry) qualifies you to sit for the Exam.
-In many cases (but not all) a Computer Science degree will qualify.
+Generally, almost any degree in engineering, Computer Science, or the hard sciences (biology, physics, chemistry) qualifies you to sit for the Exam.
 Also, about two years of courses in any of the above should qualify (under Category B).
 See the General Requirements Bulletin for the details.
-Be forewarned that the Patent Office is not generally very flexible or open-minded about qualifications to sit for the Exam.
-You really must fit yourself into one of the categories set forth in the General Requirements Bulletin.
+Be forewarned that the Patent Office has not traditionally been very flexible or open-minded about qualifications to sit for the Exam.
+You should try to fit yourself into one of the categories set forth in the General Requirements Bulletin.

 2. Application process: